 As I became more experienced as an instructor I progressed through the rating system, training for and earning the right to teach aerobatics, spinning, formation and multi engine work, as well as the standard design endorsements like manual propeller pitch control, tail wheel and retractable undercarriage.
 I remember being put through my paces quite hard going for each of my instructor rating upgrades, as the testing officer started doing seemingly random and unpredictable things to simulate what a trouble student might be like – Trust me, you’ve never had your heart skip quite as many beats as when you are dealing with a troubled student that doesn’t quite grasp the concept of the word “FLARE NOW”

 Eventually, I managed to log a few thousand hours and I was able to secure a full-time professional flying job with the Air Force.
 I thought this would be impossible as I had applied for literally thousands of flying jobs over 5 years with almost every airline you could think of – I would always seem to get knocked off the applicant list somehow.
 This was particularly soul-crushing after getting as far as actual simulator assessments or flight trials, some of which meant flying long distances and took weeks to physically go through.

-Looking back on 17 years of flying I recently chalked up half a year in the sky (4,400 hours) which was a pretty cool milestone to reach, and I’m following in the footsteps of some of my senior pilots and instructors (one of which has over 20,000 hours logged!).
+Looking back on 17 years of flying I recently chalked up over half a year in the sky (5,000 hours) which was a pretty cool milestone to reach for me, even though in the grand scheme of things I am still incredibly junior and following in the footsteps of some of my senior pilots and instructors (some of which have over 20,000 hours logged!).
 I still learn (and re-learn!) new and important flying skills every single day – My philosophy is that being in Aviation means a commitment to life-long learning; when you think you ‘know-it-all’ its time to hand back your licence!

 If you want to get in touch with me, please leave me a message via our contact form